 - established a uniform franchise throughout the country

 - brought the franchise in the counties into line with the 1867 householder and lodger franchise for boroughs

 The following year, the Redistribution of Seats Act redrew boundaries to make electoral districts equal.
 As a result of this Act, most areas returned only one Member to Parliament, although 23 seats, including the City of London and Bath, continued to return two Members until 1910.

 Parliament and the political landscape changed greatly over the 19th century, beginning with a small ruling elite in Parliament and gradually increasing to be more democratic and representative.

 Votes for women

-However, one section of society was still completely excluded from the voting process - women.
+However, in addition to about 40% of men who did not have the vote one section of society was still completely excluded from the voting process - women.
 To be truly representative, Parliament still had changes to make.